totalspectrum/spin2cpp/spinconvert/README.txt

 The PASM output also seems to be complete, but is not as thoroughly tested, so it is likely to have some bugs.

+The "Run on device" option is very limited; it will fail if more than one device is plugged in, and it will only display output at 115200 baud.
+Someday it would be nice to be able to customize this.

 EXTENSIONS TO THE SPIN LANGUAGE
 -------------------------------